nwutils/nw-builder/README.md

 [![NPM](https://nodei.co/npm/node-webkit-builder.png?downloads=true)](https://nodei.co/npm/node-webkit-builder/)

-> Let's you build your [node-webkit](https://github.com/rogerwang/node-webkit) apps for mac, win and linux via cli.
-It will download the prebuilt binaries for a newest version, unpacks it, creates a release folder, create the app.nw file for a specified directory and copys the app.nw file where it belongs.
+> Lets you build your [node-webkit](https://github.com/rogerwang/node-webkit) apps for mac, win and linux via cli.
+It will download the prebuilt binaries for a newest version, unpacks it, creates a release folder, create the app.nw file for a specified directory and copies the app.nw file where it belongs.

 ### Installation